MosesSupposes/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    Intentionally setting the `font-size` to `62.5%` in the highest level `html` tag allows for us developers/ designers to think of our `rem` units in terms of base-10, as opposed to base-16, which is the default.

 4. How would you describe preprocessing to someone new to CSS?

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?